PrismLauncher/Themes/themes/Borest/README.md

 SPDX-License-Identifier: CC0-1.0
 -->

-"Borest"
+Borest
 ---
-"A combination of catppuccin and fluid, giving a nice result."
+A combination of catppuccin and fluid, giving a nice result.

 ## Preview
 ![Borest Preview](preview.png)